Discovering Hierarchy-Grounded Domains with Adaptive Granularity for Clinical Domain Generalization: Experiments

-Both readmission prediction and mortality prediction are binary classification tasks, we calculate the Area Under the Precision-Recall Curve (AUPRC) and the Area Under the Receiver Operating Characteristic Curve (AUROC) socres due to the imbalance label distribution.
-For the drug recommendation task, we evaluate predictions of all DG approaches by AUPRC and F1-score, following the same setting as ManyDG~\cite{yang2023manydg} (i.e. $d < 120$).
-For the diagnosis prediction tasks, we decide accurate prediction by weighted F\textunderscore{1} score as in Timeline and top-10 recall as in DoctorAI~\cite{choi2016doctor}, since the former one measures the overall prediction on all classes (i.e. $d > 4500$) and the later one have concentration on positive code with low frequency.
+\textbf{Evaluation Metrics. } Both readmission and mortality prediction are binary classification tasks, we calculate the Area Under the Precision-Recall Curve (AUPRC) and the Area Under the Receiver Operating Characteristic Curve (AUROC) scores due to the imbalanced label distribution.
+For drug recommendation, we evaluate predictions of all DG approaches by AUPRC and F1 scores, the same setting as ManyDG~\citep{yang2023manydg} (i.e. $d < 120$).
+For diagnosis prediction, we decide accurate prediction by weighted $\text{F}_1$ score as in Timeline and top-10 recall as in DoctorAI~\citep{choi2016doctor}, since the former one measures the overall prediction on all classes (i.e. $d > 4500$) and the latter one have concentration on positive code with low frequency.